The 11 Plus (11+) Guide: Everything You Need to Know

 Eleven Plus Scores and Pass Mark

-You might hear about something called "standardised scores" in the 11 Plus exam, and it can be a bit confusing.
+You might hear about something called standardised scores in the 11 Plus exam, and it can be a bit confusing.
 These scores are made to make the test results fair and easy to compare.
 They do two important things:

 Equalise Test Differences: Sometimes, different test papers have different numbers of questions or time limits.
 Standardisation makes sure that everyone's test is looked at fairly, no matter these differences.
 It changes the raw scores (the number of right answers) into standardised scores.

-Age Adjustment: Children born at different times of the year might have some advantages or disadvantages because of their age, like knowing more words.
+Age-standardised scores for 11 plus: Children born at different times of the year might have some advantages or disadvantages because of their age, like knowing more words.
 To make things fair, scores are adjusted to a "standard" level for all children, no matter how old they are.

 Standardised scores usually have an average of around 100, and they go from about 70 to 140.
 The highest score sets a "pass" point.
 While all this might sound complicated, what's more important for parents is to focus on the pass mark for their area and how many right answers their child gets during mock exams.
 That's what helps see if they're ready for the 11 Plus.
 Your child can also take an academic aptitude test to assess potential against independent school averages and UK national standards.